Application Requirements

 Prompt: The Master of Science in Technology Innovation program prepares its graduates to become innovators in the global market for connected devices or robotics through an immersive, project-based curriculum focused on technology development, design thinking, and entrepreneurial skills.

-• Based on your previous experiences, what unique contribution would you bring to enhance the learning experience of your cohort of student peers?
+3. Considering your past experiences, what unique contribution would you bring to enrich the learning experience of your fellow student peers?

-• Tell us about emerging technologies that you are interested in pursuing and/or about any particular problem spaces and/or user groups you are passionate about addressing
+4. Tell us about any emerging technologies you are interested in pursuing, specific problem spaces you’d like to explore, and/or the user groups you’re passionate about addressing.

 Though not required, it's strongly recommended that applicants submit a portfolio, since the portfolio gives the review committee a better idea of your experience and skillset.

-Your portfolio can be anything that demonstrates your interests or creativity through three to five examples of previous work.
-Examples of items to feature in your portfolio might include screenshots of an app you built, a video of a project you worked on, or a video for a Kickstarter campaign you launched.
+Your portfolio can be anything that demonstrates your interests or creativity through 3-5 examples of previous work.
+Examples to feature include screenshots from an app you built, a project you worked on, or Kickstarter campaign you launched.
+Portfolios should be no more than 15 pages.

-If you’re submitting scores, please note that the MSTI program recommends higher minimum scores than the UW Graduate School requirements which are listed here.
+If you’re submitting scores, please note that the MSTI program recommends higher minimum scores than the UW Graduate School requirement:

 The MSTI program requires the following for admissions: